 What are Economic and Social Rights?

 Human rights are based on principles of dignity and freedom.
-Both are severely compromised when human beings cannot meet their basic needs.
-Economic and social rights guarantee that every person be afforded conditions under which they are able to meet their basic needs.
+Both are severely compromised when human beings cannot meet their fundamental needs.
+Economic and social rights guarantee that every person be afforded conditions under which they are able to meet their needs.
 In particular, economic and social rights include:

 The Right to Education enabling all persons to participate effectively in a free society and is directed to the full development of the human personality.
 Learn more »

 The Right to Food guaranteeing freedom from hunger and access to safe and nutritious food.
 Learn more »

 The Right to Housing ensuring access to a safe, secure, habitable, and affordable home with freedom from forced eviction.
 Learn more »

 The Right to Social Security guaranteeing that everyone regardless of age or ability to work has the means necessary to procure basic needs and services.
 Learn more »